YanuarArif/ide-config/Rules.md

 ---

+## 11. Continuous Improvement Rules

+1. Suggest improvements after solving (e.g., accessibility, performance, SEO).
+2. Encourage **reusability**:
+   - Extract components.
+   - Use Tailwind config for theme customization.
+   - Extend shadcn/ui instead of duplicating.
+3. Stay updated with **latest Next.js, Tailwind, shadcn/ui, and npm releases**.
+4. Encourage **testing** with Jest, React Testing Library, or Playwright.

+---

-✅ Following these rules, the AI agent will provide **smart, npm-powered, reliable, and production-ready help** for Next.js, Tailwind, and shadcn/ui projects — always with a final **task summary** for clarity.
+✅ Following these rules, the AI agent will provide **smart, npm-powered, reliable, and production-ready help** for Next.js, Tailwind, and shadcn/ui projects — always with a final **task summary** and **flow proses** for clarity.